LakeMLB: Data Lake Machine Learning Benchmark: Auxiliary-table Strategies (PT/DA/FA)

 \begin{itemize} \item \textbf{Coarse schema alignment:} We first perform column-level coarse alignment by normalizing column names (matching ignores differences in letter case and underscores).
 Columns with matched names are mapped to the same fields; the remaining auxiliary columns are retained as additional fields, with the corresponding entries in the target table filled as missing values, resulting in a unified schema that can be processed by a single pipeline.
 For numerical features, normalization/ standardization statistics are estimated only from the target-table training set.
 For categorical features, the encoding vocabulary is also built from the target-table training set, and unseen values are mapped to a unified unknown token.
 Missing values are represented with a consistent placeholder to ensure that samples from both tables can be ingested uniformly.

 \item \textbf{Label alignment:} \begin{itemize} \item \emph{Unionable setting: label-space mapping.} We use the label set of the target table as the reference.
 Category names from both tables are encoded using BERT-base-uncased, and label alignment is performed via 1-nearest-neighbor (1-NN) retrieval in the embedding space with cosine similarity.
 The auxiliary samples are then relabeled into the target-table taxonomy.
 This ensures that the supervision signal introduced by DA is consistent with the target task definition and facilitates attribution of performance gains.
-For \textit{GACars}, since the two tables use different currencies (EUR vs. AUD), we additionally convert auxiliary prices into the target currency using a fixed exchange rate before applying the binning-based range mapping.

 \item \emph{Joinable setting: pseudo-label construction.} Since the auxiliary table does not contain an explicit label column, we first establish cross-table 1-NN pairing based on sample identifiers, and then assign the target-table labels to the matched auxiliary samples.
 The matched auxiliary samples are deduplicated and used for training-time sample expansion. \end{itemize} \item \textbf{Sample appending:} After schema and label alignment, we append the retained auxiliary samples row-wise to the target-table training set to form an augmented training set.
 To control augmentation strength and maintain comparability across datasets, the number of appended samples is capped at 30\% of the target-table training size.
 The validation and test sets remain unchanged.
 We then train the model on the augmented training set and report results only on the target-table test set. \end{itemize}